mnit-rtmc/iris/docs/vehicle_detection.md

 43200  | 12 hours         | 2       | 30 seconds
 86400  | 24 hours         | 1       | 30 seconds

-For each detector, a binned sample file is created for each sampled traffic data type.
+For each detector, a binned sample file is created for each [traffic data](#traffic-data) **sample type**.
 The base file name is the detector name.
-The extension is the [traffic data](#traffic-data) **code** followed by the **period** (in seconds).
+The extension is the traffic data **code** followed by the **period** (in seconds).
 For example, 60-second vehicle count samples collected from detector 100 would be stored in a file called `100.v60`, containing 2880 bins.

 Each data sample is either an 8- or 16-bit signed integer, depending on the sample type.
 16-bit samples are in high-byte first order.
 A negative value